gobo-eiffel/gobo/tool/gedoc/README.md

 [https://github.com/gobo-eiffel/gobo/pull/77#issuecomment-1986971690](https://github.com/gobo-eiffel/gobo/pull/77#issuecomment-1986971690).
 Many thanks to Eric for his help in developing this prototype!

-But everybody is busy, if you are good at (GOBO) Eiffel and can help please [follow the suggestions by Eric](https://github.com/gobo-eiffel/gobo/pull/77#issuecomment-1986805714) and create a new PR for Eric to review.
+But everybody is busy, if you are good at (GOBO) Eiffel and can help, please [follow the suggestions by Eric](https://github.com/gobo-eiffel/gobo/pull/77#issuecomment-1986805714) and create a new PR for Eric to review.